iconify/website/docs/api/collections.md

 Optional parameters:

 - `[prop]prefix`, `[type]string`.
-Icon set prefix if you want to get result only for one icon set.
+Icon set prefix if you want to get the result only for one icon set.
 - `[prop]prefixes`, `[type]string`.
 Comma separated list of icon set prefixes.
 You can use partial prefixes that end with `[str]-`, such as `[str]mdi-` matches `[str]mdi-light`.

 Response is an object, where key is icon set prefix, value is `[type]IconifyInfo` object.

 Only icon sets that have info will be returned.
-If you want to hide an icon set, do not set info object when importing it.
+If you want to hide an icon set, do not set the info object when importing it.

 ```yaml
 hint: /collections?prefixes=fa,fa-,fa6-&pretty=1